Choosing a new camera is daunting. Choosing a whole new system is scary. I’ve done both in the last few months and helped many others do the same.

 What type of photos do you want to take?
 Are you wanting to solely capture a simple recording of what is happening in your life?
 If so, a mobile phone camera might be right for you.
 It fits in your pocket and instantly connects to social media.
 The picture quality on contemporary mobile phones is amazingly good considering the relatively tiny sensor and – with a few exceptions – a plastic lens.

 Mobile phones have all but usurped the once ubiquitous compact .
 You can still buy compacts and (generalisation warning!) they may produce better images than many mobile phones, because they have better lenses and slightly larger sensors.
 But, they too will fit in your pocket or handbag, are relatively cheap and light.
 They generally only produce jpeg images and not raw files.
 Most only have Live View screens and not viewfinders, which can make them difficult to use in bright sunlight and less stable to hold.
+They are not great at focussing on moving subjects.

 Named because they bridge the gap between compacts and DSLRs bridge cameras are sometimes called superzooms because they have a huge range of focal lengths.
 They usually have the same size sensor as a compact, but their bodies are larger — they won’t fit in your pocket — accommodating the bigger lens.